-Mexico hosted a preparatory meeting of G20 foreign ministers on January 13 and 14.
-Officials discussed the rotating presidency of the G20, the frequency and duration of the G20 summits and the support structures offered to members between the summits.
-The meeting was co-chaired by Mexican deputy foreign minister Lourdes Aranda and U.S deputy foreign minister Michael Froman.
-The officials will meet again in Ottawa before the next G20 summit in Toronto.
-144 (January 15, 2010, Xinhua News Agency)
+meeting was co-chaired by Mexican deputy foreign minister Lourdes Aranda and U.S deputy foreign minister Michael Froman.
+The officials will meet again in Ottawa before the next G20 summit in Toronto.175 (January 15, 2010, Xinhua News Agency)

 Korea and the IMF are planning to host a high-level international conference on Asia in Seoul on July 12-13, 2010.
 The conference will bring together more than 300 leading figures from around the world to examine Asia's economic dynamism and evolving role in international policy making, including prominent business leaders, financial market experts, academics, civil society representatives and journalists, as well as finance ministers, central bank governors and other senior policymakers.
 "Asia is at an important crossroads," IMF managing director Dominique Strauss-Kahn said.
 "In a post-crisis world, Asia is well positioned to build on its strong macroeconomic track record and engage prominently in the debate on policy challenges facing the global economy."
 Built on the theme of transformation, the conference will present "a significant opportunity for all key players to share their insights on the challenges and opportunities facing Asia and the global economy in the next decade ... and it will also underscore the IMF's renewed commitment to serving as a global partner for the region."
 Strauss-Kahn noted that he was delighted that the Korean authorities had agreed to co-host the conference.
 "As chair of the G20 process in 2010, Korea will be playing a critical role in shaping the global economic policy agenda this year, including on IMF reforms," he said.
-The four key objectives of the conference are to articulate a shared vision and common agenda for Asia to support a strong global recovery, while drawing lessons from the past in a candid and constructive manner; showcase Asia's success in economic management and highlight lessons for other regions; examine Asia's economic growth model, its prospects going forward, and the implications for the global economy; and discuss the role of Asia in the international community, including the IMF, in this process.
-145 (January 14, 2010, Targeted News Service)
+The four key objectives of the conference are to articulate a shared vision and common agenda for Asia to support a strong global recovery, while drawing lessons from the past in a candid and constructive manner; showcase Asia's success in economic management and highlight lessons for other regions; examine Asia's economic growth model, its prospects going forward, and the implications for the global economy; and discuss the role of Asia in the international community, including the IMF, in this process.176 (January 14, 2010, Targeted News Service)

 Financial officials from the Republic of Korea, China and Japan met to strengthen financial ties among the three countries.
-On the sidelines of the FSB meeting, representatives from the three countries held a trilateral meeting, where they jointly sought ways to set up an Asian financial association in the FSB.
-[146] (January 11, 2010, BBC Monitoring Asia Pacific)
+On the sidelines of the FSB meeting, representatives from the three countries held a trilateral meeting, where they jointly sought ways to set up an Asian financial association in the FSB.177 (January 11, 2010, BBC Monitoring Asia Pacific)

 G20 vice-finance ministers will convene in Korea in February, followed by meetings between finance ministers and vice-ministers scheduled in June and September.
 Finance ministers will gather again in November just before the G20 summit in Seoul.
-Of the eight G20-related meetings scheduled to take place in 2010, Korea will hold five, all of
+Of the eight G20-related meetings scheduled to take place in 2010, Korea will hold five, all of which will help to fine-tune the agenda of the November summit.178 (December 28, 2009, BBC Monitoring Newsfile)

-144 Xinhua News Agency (January 15, 2010), "Mexico hosts G20 summit preliminary meeting."
+175 Xinhua News Agency (January 15, 2010), "Mexico hosts G20 summit preliminary meeting."

-145 Targeted News Service (January 14, 2010), "Korea and IMF to Co-Host a High-Level International Conference."
+176 Targeted News Service (January 14, 2010), "Korea and IMF to Co-Host a High-Level International Conference."

-146 BBC Monitoring Asia Pacific (January 11, 2010), "South Korea's financial watchdog chief meets Chinese, Japanese financial heads."
+177 BBC Monitoring Asia Pacific (January 11, 2010), "South Korea's financial watchdog chief meets Chinese, Japanese financial heads."